Painful intelligence: What AI can tell us about human suffering: Mindfulness meditation as training from a new data set

-To interpret this learning process in the framework of the \eqsuff, what happens is that the \textit{unconscious neural networks themselves}---and not just the conscious and/or symbolic thinking systems---will \textit{learn to reduce the expectations} of any rewards.
-This happens through your neural networks learning that the world is uncontrollable and uncertain, which necessarily reduces their expectation of future rewards according to the logic of the preceding chapter.
-Many further meditation techniques can be seen as such attentional selection of particular direct input.
+To interpret such learning processes in the framework of the \eqsuff, what happens is that the \textit{unconscious neural networks themselves}---and not just the conscious and/or symbolic thinking systems---will \textit{learn to reduce the expectations} of any rewards.
+This happens through your neural networks learning that the world is uncontrollable and uncertain (or impermanent), which necessarily reduces their expectation of future rewards according to the logic of the preceding chapter.
+Many further meditation techniques can be seen as such attentional selection of input, with different targets for the learning.
 One classical Buddhist technique is to focus on the ending of any pleasurable feeling.
-This enables seeing first-hand how pleasure, and in general any effects of rewards, are fleeting and thus worth less than might be expected.
-Thus, you will learn the impermanence and unsatisfactoriness of all mental phenomena in a particularly efficient way.
+This enables seeing first-hand how pleasure, and in general any effects of rewards, are fleeting and worth less than might be expected.
+Thus, you will learn the impermanence and, in particular, the \textit{unsatisfactoriness} of all mental phenomena in a particularly efficient way.